rokkmitts/Calculator/README.md

 # calculator
-A functional arithmetic calculator with a similar UI of Apple Calculator
+A functional calculator with a similar UI of Apple Calculator